 Publishing on a Group

 Live video broadcasts on Users, Events, and Groups must be encrypted using the RTMPS data transfer protocol.
 When starting a broadcast, the API will return an RTMPS secure stream URL which you must use when streaming to our servers.

-As of May 23rd, 2019, the following software and hardware providers support RTMPS:
+Here are examples of software and hardware providers that support RTMPS: